 Fake Check or Money Orders

 When a buyer offers to pay with a check or money order, you need to validate these forms of payment before signing over the vehicle.
 Unfortunately, it's not uncommon to encounter these payment scams on Craigslist and other online platforms.
-If it happens to be a fake check or a money order that can’t be cashed, you will give away your vehicle for free if you sign the paperwork before the money is in your bank.
+If it is a fake check or a money order that can’t be cashed, you will give away your vehicle for free if you sign the paperwork before the money is in your bank.
 You can confirm the check or money order with the issuing bank instead of waiting for the funds to clear.

 Some buyers will send a tow truck to pick up your vehicle after normal business hours.
 The tow driver will use one of the previously mentioned fake checks or money orders and haul your vehicle away.
 The buyer may promise to pay the next day when everything is open and never contact you again after your car is hauled away.
 Ensure you have the funds before letting the car be towed away.

 Buying Without Seeing

 If a private buyer offers to buy your junk vehicle without seeing it, they may be planning to scam you.
 It is a suitable warning that they will use a fake payment or a junk car transaction to gain other details about you and access private information.
 Offering to buy your vehicle without looking at it is a definite warning sign that something is off.
 All buyers want to see the potential of the car they are getting, even if it is a junk car they plan to salvage or scrap.

 Handling Paperwork and Registration